Abi-Liu/Spendify/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow the steps below.

 ### Prerequisites